[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 Output-kp-data

 The output of the k.p eigenvalues and eigenfunctions is controlled by this keyword.
-All eigenfunctions and eigenvalues between vb-min-ev and vb-max-ev (for conduction band: cb-min-ev and cb-max-ev) are put out in one file for each band.
+All eigenfunctions and eigenvalues between vb-min-ev and vb-max-ev (for conduction band: cb-min-ev and cb-max-ev) are written out in one file.

 !-------------------------------------------------------------!